uw-cmg/MAST-SEY/README.md

 There is a number of input files necessary to run the code:

 1. `material.in`
-This file contains all the information about the studied system, it consists of 4 lines
+This file contains all the information about the studied system, it consists of 4 lines:
 ```
 Atomic number
 Unit cell volume per atom (Å)